hackerschoolmty/Rails201/02/readme.md

 end
 ```

-Let's break this down.
-We’re checking for two things here:
+Let's break this down, we’re checking for two things here:

-1. That all the created contacts are retrieved and properly assigned to the specific instance variable.
+1. That all the created contacts are retrieved and properly assigned to the `@contacts` variable.
 To accomplish this, we're taking advange of the `assigns` method, that verifies that the value assigned in `contacts`is what we expect to see

 2. The second expectation may be self-explanatory, thanks to RSpec’s clean, readable syntax: The response sent from the controller back up the chain toward the browserwill be rendered using the `index.html.erb` template.

 Also notice that this two simple expectations demonstrate the following key concepts of controller testing:

-- The basic DSL for interacting with controler methods.
-EAch HTTP verb has its own method (in these cases, `get`), which expects the controller method as a symbol (here `:index`), followed by any params (`id: contact`)
+- Each HTTP verb has its own method (in these cases, `get`), which expects the controller action as a symbol (here `:index`), followed by any params (`id: contact`)
 - Variables instantiated by the controller method can be evaluated using `assigns(:variable)`
-- The finish product return from the controller can be evaluated through response
+- The finish result return from the controller can be evaluated through response

 Let's continue with our spec for the show action: